dyyfk/weiqi-fullstack/CONTRIBUTING.md

 - [x] The update users list event is not consistent for different users.
 - [x] Add authentication to matchmaking if users already in a game
 - [x] Stores the game result in the database
+- [x] The displayed room list should be reversed.